 - Remove duck from refrigerator and allow at least two hours to come to room temperature.

-- Preheat oven to 130C, using normal convection - do not use fan assistance.
+- Preheat oven to 130C, using conventional mode.
+Do not use fan assistance.

 - Place the duck, breast side down, on top of the onions in the roasting dish.
-Carefully pour one cup of water into the side of the pan, ensuring you don’t wash any of the marinade on the duck off.
+Carefully pour one cup of water into the side of the pan, ensuring you don’t wash away any of the marinade on the duck.
 Place any leftover marinade from the marinating dish on top of the duck.
 Place into the oven.

-- After one hour, and every 30 minutes after that, take the duck out of the oven and using a tablespoon, pour the pan juices over the duck and replace into the oven.
+- After one hour, and every 30 minutes after that, take the duck out of the oven and using a tablespoon, pour the pan juices over the duck, then return it to the oven.

 - After two hours, turn the duck on its back and cook for a further one hour, basting after 30 minutes.